 - pain or swelling at the injection site

 Tell your doctor about any unusual symptoms you have.
 These include a fever or other symptoms that you can’t explain.
 For instance, biologics can cause a dormant infection to become active again.
 For this reason, you should have a tuberculosis test before taking one of these drugs.

 People with liver disease may not be able to take a biologic drug.
 If you have liver issues, ask your doctor if biologics are safe for you.

 Biologics are the newest type of drugs to treat RA.
 If you and your doctor are considering a biologic drug, keep the following in mind:

-- Biologics may work better at controlling your symptoms than older RA medications do.
+- Biologics may work better at controlling your symptoms than older RA medications.

 - Biologics tend to cause fewer side effects than older drugs.
 However, like all drugs, they may still cause side effects.

-- There are several types of biologic drugs that each work to control your RA a little differently.
-Work with your doctor to choose the one that’s best for you.
+- There are several types of biologic drugs that work to control your RA a little differently.
+Work with your doctor to choose the best option for you.